Generative Engine Optimization (GEO) - How to optimize for AI search in 2026

 What is the difference between google seo and geo?

-Google SEO focuses on ranking web pages in search results by optimizing for factors like keywords, meta tags, backlinks, and technical performance to ensure higher visibility on traditional search engines like Google.
+Google SEO focuses on ranking web pages in search results by optimizing for factors like keywords, meta tags, backlinks, and technical performance.
+GEO is designed to optimize content for AI-powered search engines by emphasizing clarity, direct answers, and contextual accuracy.

-GEO, on the other hand, is designed to optimize content for AI-powered search engines like ChatGPT and Google AI Overviews.
 While it shares elements with SEO—such as site speed, authority, and user experience—GEO places a greater emphasis on:

 • Answering specific queries with clarity and efficiency using structured content (e.g., bullet points, step-by-step guides, and FAQs).